 JOGMEC provided additional funds to the Term 1 budget for drilling in Area 2B with the objective of confirming the potential to develop additional resources in satellite deposits at Lofdal.
-Area 2B is located three kilometers northwest of Area 4 and was first identified by trenching and reconnaissance drilling in 2011.
-Seventeen holes had been drilled in the area for a total of 2,133 meters, however no historic resource estimate was developed.
+Area 2B is located three kilometers northwest of Area 4.
+Seventeen holes had been drilled in the area in 2011 for a total of 2,133 meters, however no historic resource estimate was developed.
 An additional 4,400 meters of drilling has been completed in 29 holes leading to a maiden resource for this zone (Table 3).
 Mineralization at Area 2B is similar to Area 4 with two to three narrow HREE mineralized zones.
-Drilling at Area 2B has confirmed mineralization over a strike length of 600 meters to depths of 190 meters (Figure 5).
+Drilling at Area 2B has confirmed mineralization over a strike length of 600 meters to depths of 190 meters (Figure 5) and remains open in all directions.